r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

 * High engine temps come from lack of air flow, high power settings for long period of time, too lean a mixture, or poor oil quality
 * This can lead to loss of power, excessive oil burn, or detonation and preignition (often simultaneously)

-* Detonation
+#### Detonation
 * Fuel/air mixture explodes in cylinder instead of burning smoothly
-  * Causes excessive temperature and pressure leading to overheating, rougness, or loss of power, in addition to cylinder/piston damage
+* Causes excessive temperature and pressure leading to overheating, roughness, or loss of power, in addition to cylinder/piston damage
 * Can be caused by lower fuel grades (not 100 or 100LL for C172)
 * Can be caused by running at high power with too lean a mixture
 * Can be caused by extended ground operations where cylinder cooling is reduced

-* Preignition
+#### Preignition
 * Fuel/air mixture in the cylinder ignites too soon
-  * Caused by hot spots on the piston, cylinder, and valve that ignotes fuel/air mixture before spark plug fires
+* Caused by hot spots on the piston, cylinder, and valve that ignites fuel/air mixture before spark plug fires
 * Causes loss of power

-* Cooling the engine
+#### Cooling the engine
 * Reduce AOA to increase airspeed and airflow into cowling
 * Reduce power to decrease engine heat
 * Enrich mixture to allow excess fuel to cool the cylinders
 * Don't forget to monitor engine temperature gauges!

 ### How the Propeller Works